MicrosoftDocs/azure-docs/articles/devtest-labs/use-paas-services.md

 ### Access and roles

-Lab owners can grant DevTest Labs access and assign user roles.
+Lab owners can grant lab access and assign user roles.
 For more information, see [Add lab owners, contributors, and users in Azure DevTest Labs](devtest-lab-add-devtest-user.md).

 The DevTest Labs resource provider creates resources on the lab user's behalf, so lab users don't need any extra permissions to create and use environments.
 However, lab owners can extend Contributor permissions to lab users so they can configure and manage their own PaaS resources, such as adding or removing resources.
-For more information, see [Configure environment user rights](devtest-lab-create-environment-from-arm#configure-environment-user-rights).
+For more information, see [Configure environment user rights](devtest-lab-create-environment-from-arm.md#configure-environment-user-rights).

-This functionality allows lab owners to customize the resources or configuration without granting subscription-level access.
-The lab user can add or remove Azure resource only within the managed resource group.
+Lab owners can customize resource access or permissions without granting subscription-level access.
+The lab user can add or remove Azure resources only within the managed resource group.
 To further customize lab user roles and access, see [Grant user permissions to specific lab policies](devtest-lab-grant-user-permissions-to-specific-lab-policies.md).

 ## Environment templates

-In large organizations, development teams typically provide environments such as customized or isolated testing environments.
+In large organizations, development teams typically provide customized or isolated testing environments.
 The IT group provides environments that all teams within a business unit or a division can use.

-For information on setting up environments, see [Use ARM templates to create DevTest Labs environments](devtest-lab-create-environment-from-arm.md).
-DevTest Labs has a public repository of preconfigured ARM templates for creating environments.
+To enable and configure environment creation for labs, see [Use ARM templates to create DevTest Labs environments](devtest-lab-create-environment-from-arm.md).
+DevTest Labs has a public repository of preconfigured ARM templates for creating certain environments.
 For more information about the public environments, see [Enable and configure public environments](devtest-lab-create-environment-from-arm.md#enable-and-configure-public-environments).

-You can also create or configure your own ARM environment templates, store them in a private Git repositories, and connect those repositories to labs.
-For more information, see [Azure Resource Manager (ARM) templates in Azure DevTest Labs](devtest-lab-use-arm-and-powershell-for-lab-resources.md).
+You can also create or configure your own ARM environment templates, store them in private Git repositories, and connect those repositories to labs.
+For more information, see [Use Azure Resource Manager (ARM) templates in Azure DevTest Labs](devtest-lab-use-arm-and-powershell-for-lab-resources.md).

 ## Template customization